Bullying Prevention Plan

 - Orange Shirt Day (September)

-- GSA – various events and regular meetings
+- GSA – various events and weekly meetings

 - Bullying Prevention Awareness Week (November)